Malik (2021 film): Plot

 Ahammad Ali Sulaiman is the godfather of Ramadapally, a coastal town in Thiruvananthapuram where Muslims and Christians live together.
 He prepares to undertake the Hajj pilgrimage in his middle years on the insistence of his Christian wife Roselyn.
-Ali and his friend Aboobacker, a political leader, are on the verge of fallout over land acquisition from the locals for a harbour project.
-At the airport, the police arrest Ali under the Terrorist and Disruptive Activities (Prevention) Act (TADA).
+Sulaiman and his friend Aboobacker, a political leader, are on the verge of fallout over land acquisition from the locals for a harbour project.
+At the airport, the police arrest Sulaiman under the Terrorist and Disruptive Activities (Prevention) Act (TADA).

-The police assign Shibu, a goon to kill Ali in custody extrajudicially but he dies in an explosion.
+The police assign Shibu, a goon to kill Sulaiman in custody extrajudicially but he dies in an explosion.
 They then intimidate Freddy, a juvenile arrested for throwing steel bombs at the police, into doing it.
-Freddy is the son of David Christudas, Roselyn's elder brother and Ali's nephew.
-David was a friend of Ali's but now holds a grudge against him.
+Freddy is the son of David Christudas, Roselyn's elder brother and Sulaiman's nephew.
+David was a friend of Sulaiman's but now holds a grudge against him.

-On the police's insistence, Ali's mother Jameela meets Freddy.
+On the police's insistence, Sulaiman's mother Jameela meets Freddy.
 In the 1960s, the Muslims and Christians of Ramadapally lived in harmony.
 The Christian fishermen community primarily lived in its Edavathura suburb.
-Ali, David, Peter and Hameed dropped out of school and engaged in petty crimes, working for Chandran, a local goon.
-Chandran disowned them after Ali sends trash dumped at the local mosque back to the disposers.
-Ali and his friends started smuggling on their own and he sets up his own shop.
+Sulaiman, David, Peter and Hameed dropped out of school and engaged in petty crimes, working for Chandran, a local goon.
+Chandran disowned them after Sulaiman sends trash dumped at the local mosque back to the disposers.
+Sulaiman and his friends started smuggling on their own and he sets up his own shop.

-Ali's earnestness impressed the sub-collector Anwar Ali.
-Ali asked Anwar to clear the garbage dump and build a school there.
+Sulaiman's earnestness impressed the sub-collector Anwar Ali.
+Sulaiman asked Anwar to clear the garbage dump and build a school there.
 Wanting to settle scores, Chandran sets fire to their godown and the children working there die.
-Ali kills Chandran in retaliation.
-Anwar questions Ali, who confesses to his crime, and challenges Anwar to arrest him before Ramadapally's residents.
-Forced to leave, Anwar extracted a promise from Jameela to testify against Ali.
-Jameela asks Freddy not to kill Ali and says he should be brought before the law.
-David and his wife visit Freddy in jail and Freddy enquires why David hates Ali.
+Sulaiman kills Chandran in retaliation.
+Anwar questions Sulaiman, who confesses to his crime, and challenges Anwar to arrest him before Ramadapally's residents.
+Forced to leave, Anwar extracted a promise from Jameela to testify against Sulaiman.
+Jameela asks Freddy not to kill Sulaiman and says he should be brought before the law.
+David and his wife visit Freddy in jail and Freddy enquires why David hates Sulaiman.